Post job

-The direct support staff is a professional who takes responsibility for the overall care of people with developmental disabilities.
+The direct support staff is an individual who takes responsibility for the overall care of people with developmental disabilities.
 Direct support professionals work directly with developmental illness patients in long-term health care facilities.
 They perform their jobs as home health and companion care providers who assist their clients in their daily movements and actions.
 It is their duty to ensure the comfort and safety of their clients.
 Also, they encourage behaviors and attitudes which strengthen community inclusion.

 • Ensure HIPAA compliance and provide client education.